auth0/node-auth0/EXAMPLES.md

 }
 ```

 > Note: The maximum number of users you can get with this endpoint is 1000.
-For more use `users.exportUsers`.
+For more, use `users.exportUsers`.

 ### Paginate through a list of logs using checkpoint pagination